How much does a highway tax bond cost in Kentucky?

 Why do I need this bond?

 By posting a highway use tax bond in Kentucky, principals (highway users) agree to promptly pay all taxes, penalties and interest due to the state as provided by KRS 138.655 through 138.725.
 Principals must also provide quarterly reports as required by law and furnish information as required by the department.
 These files must be made readily available to the department on request.

 If the principal fails to comply with these terms, the bond protects the state from financial loss up to the full bond amount.
 The principal must reimburse the surety for any claims paid out.

 Kentucky highway use bonds remain in full force and effect until canceled.
 The surety can cancel the bond at any time by giving written notice of cancellation to the department and the principal at least 60 days prior to the effective cancellation date.

 How to become a commercial motor vehicle owner or operator in Kentucky

 Licensing requirements for commercial motor vehicle owners/operators vary depending on the exact highway license type needed.
-For more information about highway use tax permits in Kentucky, visit the state’s Transportation Cabinet website.
+For specific information on your highway license type, visit the state’s Transportation Cabinet website.

 Vehicles with a combined licensed weight of at least 60,000 pounds must report mileage tax.